CAAI/rh-node/README.md

 Note that the node will print `Could not register with manager`, which is expected at this stage.

+The rhnode server now runs, and is accessible from the webbrowser on http://localhost:8010/add.

 ## 4 Testing the Node
 To test the node, you can create a separate script, `test_addnode.py`, that uses the `NodeRunner` class to send inputs and receive outputs from your custom node.
 Follow these steps: